 Science vs. Religion

 Science and Christianity have stayed in a battle.
 Curiously, there’s a typical pattern here.
 The Christian church eventually accepts scientific truths after enough time has passed.
 I was discovering how church leaders have regularly ridiculed and condemned scientists due to fear — fear that their religious beliefs were being contradicted.
-I learned about men like Galileo, Copernicus, Giordano Bruno, Newton, and Einstein who were condemned by the Christian church.
+I learned about men like Galileo, Copernicus, Newton and Einstein who were either deeply ridiculed or condemned by the Christian church.
 Today however, their scientific advancements are taken for granted.

 I asked myself: “Has science always been right?”
 Of course not, but I saw that their approach was to propose an idea; test it; analyze it; put it under peer review, and then discard what doesn’t pass the test and build on those ideas that do, regardless of any religious implication.
 Science teaches skepticism and it encourages curiosity.
 An important rule of scientific research is that “correlation is not causation”.
 When someone finds anecdotal evidence that might support a conclusion, the scientific method says to keep digging; keep searching.
 Don’t be satisfied with a simple early conclusion as it’s often utterly wrong.